davidrasm/Espalier/docs/source/intro.rst

 Espalier also requires but is not packaged with RAxML-NG.
 Instructions for installing RAxML-NG can be found `here <https://github.com/amkozlov/raxml-ng>`_.

 ..
-[RasmussenGuo2022] Rasmussen, D.A. and Guo, F. Espalier: Efficient tree reconciliation and ARG reconstruction using maximum agreement forests.
-2022.
+[RasmussenGuo2023] Rasmussen, D.A. and Guo, F. Espalier: Efficient tree reconciliation and ARG reconstruction using maximum agreement forests, Systematic Biology, 2023; syad040.